PhasecoreX/docker-red-discordbot/README.md

 # Red-Discordbot V3
-The newest Red-Discordbot in a convenient container
+The newest Red-Discordbot in a convenient multi-arch container

 ## First Time Setup
 Simply run it like so: